 - 1. The flow control valve is supplied with a remote electronic valve controller that controls the valve position based on operating parameters and flow rate set point (in gpm) programmed into the controller. - 2.
 The flow rate set point is configured manually in the controller. - 3.
-When the tank level falls below the Altitude Valve set point, the Altitude Valve will open. - 4.
+When the tank level falls below the Tank Low Level set point, the Local PLC sends a system enable output to the Flow Control Valve Controller to begin filling the tank. - 4.
+The valve controller receives the system enable signal from the Local PLC, and opens the valve when operating in auto.
+The controller can also be operated from the front of the unit to manually initiate the valve operation. - 5.
 The valve controller receives the flow rate from the flow meter, and adjusts the valve position to closely maintain the manually entered flow set point.
 The controller retransmits the flow signal directly to the local PLC.
-The PLC, in turn, provides the flow rate to SCADA. - 5.
+The PLC, in turn, provides the flow rate to SCADA. - 6.
 A limit switch on the valve is open when the valve is fully closed, and closes when the valve opens, to provide a valve status indication to SCADA (via the local PLC).
-The limit switch is closed when the valve is in any open position. - 6.
-The valve controller activates open and close solenoid valves to hydraulically position the flow control valve to the flow set point. - 7.
-When the tank level rises above the Tank High Level set point, Altitude Valve will close and stop filling the tank.
-The controller can also be operated manually to close the valve. - 8.
-The valve is normally closed and will close upon loss of power. - 9.
-The valve controller is configured to provide an enable signal to the chlorine booster pump when flow rate (as measured by the magnetic flow meter) exceeds a user-adjustable set-point. - 10.
+The limit switch is closed when the valve is in any open position. - 7.
+The valve controller activates open and close solenoid valves to hydraulically position the flow control valve to the flow set point. - 8.
+When the tank level rises above the Tank High Level set point, the local PLC sends a system disable output to the Flow Control Valve Controller to close the valve and stop filling the tank.
+The controller can also be operated manually to close the valve. - 9.
+The valve is normally closed and will close upon loss of power. - 10.
+The valve controller is configured to provide an enable signal to the chlorine booster pump when flow rate (as measured by the magnetic flow meter) exceeds a user-adjustable set-point. - 11.
 The operator can remotely, manually close the valve via SCADA.
 A 0-bit ("enable") signal from SCADA allows the valve to open, close, or modulate based on tank level and flow rate.
 A 1-bit ("disable") signal from SCADA closes the valve, regardless of tank level or flow rate.